-Gliadin Antibody Negative
+Gliadin Antibody High

-The serum level of anti-gliadin antibody (AGA) IgA, IgG or both is within normal limits.
+The serum level of anti-gliadin antibodies (AGA) IgA, IgG or both is higher than expected.
+An elevation in either IgA or IgG may indicate gluten sensitivity.

 Gluten sensitivity is defined as a gluten reaction that is independent of the IgE reactions of wheat allergy and autoantibody reactions of Celiac disease.
 In at least 50% of cases, elevated IgA and IgG AGA may be the only serological biomarker in cases of dermatitis herpetiformis or gluten ataxia.
-Studies have shown that patients with autism, Multiple Sclerosis or schizophrenia are more likely to have elevated IgA AGA levels and that these patients are more likely to have adverse responses to dietary gluten.
-Whole purified gliadin that contains the alpha, omega, beta and gamma isoforms is used in the assay.
+Studies have shown that patients with autism, Multiple Sclerosis or schizophrenia are more likely to have elevated IgA AGA levels and that those more likely to have adverse responses to dietary gluten.

+Whole purified gliadin that contains the alpha, omega, beta and gamm isorforms is used in the assay.

-The absence of an antibody response does not eliminate the intrinsic toxicity of gluten, which has been associated in non-Celiac individuals with extra-intestinal damage to tissues, organs and systems in the body.
-A negative AGA IgA antibody result does not exclude a possibility of gluten sensitivity in patients who have selective IgA deficiency, or have been following a gluten-free diet because antibody levels decrease over time.
+A negative AGA IgA result does not exclude a possibility of gluten-sensitivity in patients who have selective IgA deficiency, or have been following a gluten-free diet because antibody levels decrease over time.